 The faster it grows, the more beneficial hormones it has.
 The microbes eat up the brown sugar and kick off the fermentation process.

 A single square centimeter of a leaf’s surface contains somewhere around 100,000 to 150,000 cells of microorganisms, most of which are lactic acid and yeast producing.– Applied Natural Farming

 If you know how to make any fermented food recipe, then you’ll pick this fermented organic liquid fertilizer recipe right up.

-Watch it be made Hawaiian Style
+Watch FPJ be made Hawaiian-style

-n this video below, a Hawaiian farmer explains how he farms using Traditional Korean Natural Farming methods and shares useful information as he makes a fermented plant juice on camera.
+In this video below, a Hawaiian farmer explains how he farms using Traditional Korean Natural Farming methods and shares useful information as he makes a fermented plant juice on camera.

 When properly made, FPJ contains:

 - beneficial plant hormones

 - primary and secondary plant nutrients